dontdude/AKATSUKi_Frontend/README.md

 # AKATSUKi_frontend
-AKATSUKi social media webapp, created using NEXT.js and Tailwind CSS.
+Frontend for AKATSUKi social media webapp, created using NEXT.js and Tailwind CSS.